scott-griffiths/bitstring/trunk/doc/bitstring_classes.rst

 Class properties
 ^^^^^^^^^^^^^^^^

 Bitstrings use a wide range of properties for getting and setting different interpretations on the binary data, as well as accessing bit lengths and positions.
-For the mutable :class:`BitString` objects the properties are all read and write (with the exception of the :attr:`~Bits.length`), whereas for immutable :class:`Bits` objects the only write enabled properties are for the position in the bitstring (:attr:`~Bits.pos`/:attr:`~Bits.bitpos` and :attr:`~Bits.bytepos`).
+For the mutable :class:`BitStream` and :class:`BitArray` objects the properties are all read and write (with the exception of the :attr:`~Bits.length`), whereas for immutable objects the only write enabled properties are for the position in the bitstream (:attr:`~ConstBitStream.pos`/:attr:`~ConstBitStream.bitpos` and :attr:`~ConstBitStream.bytepos`).